corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 - One Time Password Generator
     - used to provide the 2nd factor for authentication
 - Verification Server
-    - System which trusts the Verification Portal and ultimatly generates the teleTAN
+    - System which trusts the Verification Portal and ultimately generates the teleTAN

 ##	Core Entities